 David Morris expands to Dubai, opening boutiques in Dubai Mall and Village Mall.

-The newly married Duke and Duchess of Cambridge drive down the Mall after their wedding in April in the groom’s father’s classic Aston Martin – still carrying the dragon made by David Morris in 1969.
+The newly married Duke and Duchess of Cambridge drive down the Mall after their wedding in April in the groom’s father’s classic Aston Martin – still carrying the dragon made by David Morris for Prince Charles 21st birthday in 1969.

 David Morris celebrates 50 years of creating beautiful jewellery with the stunning Heritage Collection, with the Ocean Blue Diamond necklace as its centrepiece.